-We’ve all done it: a quick trip to the store turns into a spontaneous spree through the storage aisle.
-You spot a cute basket or a clear plastic bin and think, "This will fix everything."
-Only to return home and realize you have no clue where to put it—or worse, that you already have three just like it.
+We’ve all been there: a quick trip to the store turns into a spontaneous spree through the organization aisle.
+You spot a sleek linen basket or a modular acrylic bin and think, "This is the one.
+This will finally fix the guest room."

 -